 WHAT IS SOUL MAKING?

-Put simply, a soul-making approach to life suggests that we come into this world not only as biological infants, but as psychological embryos.
-Each of us is an unformed soul-seed.
+Put simply, a soul-making approach to life suggests that we come into this world not only as biological infants, but as psychological or spiritual embryos.
+Each of us enters this world as an unformed soul-seed that gradually evolves into a uniquely mature individual.

 The particular environment we enter at birth--including our gender, geography, parents, siblings, culture, talents, basic character and life circumstances--provides the curricula for crafting a unique personality.
 Every emotion--high and low--is part of our soul-making process.
 Every person we meet--friends, enemies, lovers, haters, etc.--are all teachers and fellow students in this school of soul-making.
 From our first to our last breath, whether awake or dreaming, every passing moment conspires to make each of us into a one of a kind soul.